axelcalixte/lo02-shape_up/docs/design_patterns.md

 AI interface with several methods that will be called by the GameController when necessary.

+Could also be used to implement rule variations.

 # Observer pattern

 Will be used to notify the UI of game state changes.